-This is the ESG Report of the Group for the year-ended 31 December 2023, which is prepared in accordance with the GEM Listing Rules.
-The Group continues to monitor the public's expectation of sustainable development and disclosure of ESG information.
-Stakeholders, including government, stock exchange, investors, suppliers, customers, employees and other social groups, expect to understand the Group's ESG policies and non-financial risks more thoroughly.
-As a responsible corporation, the Group is committed to maintaining the highest environmental and social standards to ensure sustainable development of its businesses.
+This is the ESG Report of the Group for the year-ended 31 December 2024, prepared in accordance with the GEM Listing Rules.
+The Group continuously monitors stakeholder expectations regarding sustainable development and ESG disclosure.
+Our stakeholders-including government, stock exchange, investors, suppliers, customers, employees and other social groups-seek comprehensive understanding of our ESG policies and non-financial risks.
+As a responsible corporation, we remain committed to upholding the highest environmental and social standards to ensure sustainable business development.

-The Group understands that good ESG governance is the key to the long-term development of an enterprise.
-The board of directors of the Company (the "Board of Directors") upholds its primary leading role and management responsibilities in the ESG aspects, including overseeing the Group's assessment of relevant environmental and social impacts; understanding the potential impact of ESG issues on the Group's business model and associated risks; aligning with the expectations of investors and the requirements of regulatory authorizations; improving materiality assessment and reporting processes to ensure that policies are implemented and enforced decisively and consistently; and promoting a top-down culture to ensure that ESG considerations are integrated into the business decision-making process.
+The Group recognizes that sound ESG governance is fundamental to long-term enterprise development.
+The Board of Directors (the "Board") maintains its primary leadership role and management responsibilities in ESG matters, including: overseeing the Group's assessment of environmental and social impacts; understanding potential ESG-related business risks; aligning with investor expectations and regulatory requirements; enhancing materiality assessment and reporting processes to ensure consistent policy implementation; and fostering a top-down approach that integrates ESG considerations into business decision-making.

-To prepare and compile this Report, the Group has specifically formed a reporting team consisting of director, company secretary, management and external consultant, which updates the Board of Directors on a regular basis regarding the reporting progress.
-The main responsibilities of the team include: to formulate the Group's ESG strategy and report, and is also responsible for identifying and assessing the Group's ESG related risks to ensure an effective ESG risk management and internal control system, thereby enhancing the ESG performance of the Group; to review, recognize and report to the Board of Directors on the Group's ESG framework, standards, prioritization and objectives, and to supervise and implement the ESG strategies on the Group's level; to monitor, review and evaluate the Group's ESG performance; to review and advise the Board on the Group's reporting to the public.
-The department heads are responsible for overseeing their respective ESG risks and objectives, and reporting regular updates to the ESG reporting team and the Board of Directors on relevant progress and challenges encountered.
+For this Report's preparation, the Group has established a dedicated reporting team comprising director, company secretary, management and external consultant, with regular updates to the Board on reporting progress.
+The team's key responsibilities include: formulating the Group's ESG strategy and report; identifying and assessing ESG-related risks to ensure effective risk management and internal control systems; reviewing and reporting to the Board on the Group's ESG framework, standards, priorities and objectives; monitoring and evaluating ESG performance; and advising the Board on public reporting matters.
+Department heads oversee their respective ESG risks and objectives, reporting regularly to the ESG team and Board on progress and challenges.